Perfect 10-Day Northern Lights Winter Vacation Package to Iceland with Glacier Ice Caving

 Discover the most popular sights in Iceland with a guided tour of the Golden Circle, with stops at Thingvellir National Park, the Geysir geothermal area, and the Gullfoss waterfall.

-After breakfast in Reykjavik, you'll meet the expert local guide taking you around the country for the next eight days.
-After introductions, you'll board the bus and will drive into nature to let you discover your first attraction of the day — Thingvellir National Park.
+After breakfast in Reykjavik, you’ll meet the expert local guide who will take you around the country for the next eight days.
+After introductions, you’ll board the bus and will drive into nature to let you discover the first attraction of the day — Thingvellir National Park.

 Thingvellir is a UNESCO World Heritage Site with a fascinating history and geography.
-It's located between the North American and Eurasian tectonic plates in the Mid-Atlantic Ridge.
-It's one of the best places in the world to see the plates, as they're usually below sea level.
+Situated between the North American and Eurasian tectonic plates along the Mid-Atlantic Ridge, it’s one of the few places on Earth where the plates are visible above ground, making it an extraordinary location to visit.

 You’ll have some time to explore the landscapes of this national park, seeing waterfalls, lakes, forests, and lava fields.
 Your guide will also tell you the area’s history — it’s where Iceland’s parliament was first formed in 930 A.D., meaning this is a place of immense cultural significance for Iceland.

-After strolling through the park's walkways, you'll continue to the Golden Circle's second major attraction, the Geysir geothermal area.
+After your visit to Thingvellir, you’ll continue to the Golden Circle’s second major attraction, the Geysir geothermal area.
 Geysir is the hot spring that gave all other geysers their names, but it rarely erupts today.
-Instead, you'll see its neighbor, Strokkur, which erupts every few minutes.
+However, its neighbor, Strokkur, erupts every few minutes, offering an impressive display of geothermal activity in the Haukadalur Valley.

 When your day’s adventure is complete, your guide will take you to a comfortable hotel or guesthouse in a countryside village near the waterfall.